Strategic Procurement Division

 Certification of No Business with Foreign Terrorist Organizations.
 For purposes of Section 2252.152 of the Texas Government Code, Vendor certifies that, at the time of this Purchase Order neither Vendor nor any wholly owned subsidiary, majority-owned subsidiary, parent company or affiliate of Vendor, is a company listed by the Texas Comptroller of Public Accounts under Sections 2252.153 or 2270.0201 of the Texas Government Code as a company known to have contracts with or provide supplies to a foreign terrorist organization.

-If the "contractor" fails to provide the Official Performance Bond (if required by the purchase order and/or change order), or the item(s) listed on the purchase order and/or change order at the unit prices quoted, the "City", at its option, may terminate this Contract for default by delivering a written notice to the "contractor", and the "City" shall have no further obligation under this Contract.
-At the City's option, through a notice to the "contractor" in writing from the City of Houston Purchasing Agent, the "contractor" may be allowed to cure such default within the time specified in said notice.
-In the event there is a failure to deliver any item(s), the "City" may cover its loss by reasonably procuring from another source the item(s) not delivered.
-The "contractor" shall be responsible for, and shall pay to the "City" immediately upon demand; the difference in price between that offered by the "contractor" and that which the "City" was forced to pay for covering the "contractor's" failure to deliver.
-Default by the "City" shall occur if the "City" fails to perform, or observe the terms and conditions of this Contract, and the "contractor" gives notice in writing to the "City" within thirty (30) days of the act or omission claimed by the "contractor".
-Upon receipt of such notice in writing from the "contractor", the "City" shall have thirty (30) days to cure such default.
+If the Vendor fails to provide the Official Performance Bond (if required by the purchase order and/or change order), or the item(s) listed on the purchase order and/or change order at the unit prices quoted, the City, at its option, may terminate this Contract for default by delivering a written notice to the Vendor, and the City shall have no further obligation under this Contract.
+At the City's option, through a notice to the Vendor in writing from the CPO, the Vendor may be allowed to cure such default within the time specified in said notice.
+In the event there is a failure to deliver any item(s), the City may cover its loss by reasonably procuring from another source the item(s) not delivered.
+The Vendor shall be responsible for and shall pay to the City immediately upon demand; the difference in price between that offered by the Vendor and that which the City was forced to pay for covering the Vendor's failure to deliver.
+Default by the City shall occur if the City fails to perform, or observe the terms and conditions of this Contract, and the “Vendor" gives notice in writing to the City within thirty (30) days of the act or omission claimed by the Vendor.
+Upon receipt of such notice in writing from the Vendor, the City shall have thirty (30) days to cure such default.

 • Deliver the item(s) specified on the purchase order and/or change order to the designated "FOB Point", within the time specified by the "City".
 Timely delivery is of the essence to this Contract.